-Physiotherapy is the mainstay of the treatment of Dowager’s hump.
-Because even if you do brace, tape, take medications and get surgery, the muscles, joints and bones that assist and make up your spine need to be strengthened.
-Your treatment choice will vary depending on the severity but it will have to be supplemented with physiotherapy if it isn’t the main treatment choice for you.
+Physiotherapy is the mainstay of the treatment of Dowager's hump.
+If you take medications or get surgery, the muscles, joints, and bones that assist and make up your spine need to be strengthened.
+Your treatment choice will vary depending on the severity, but it will have to be supplemented with physiotherapy if it isn't your primary treatment choice.

 To start with you should improve the strength of the spinal muscles, which in turn will improve the flexibility of your spine.
 The following exercise is great for this purpose.

 Lying glute stretch